 You control which time clock devices you want the Face Unlock feature on for - even within a single location you can have one Time Clock device with the feature on and the other with the feature off.

-My business is using Custom Timesheet Fields, will my employees be able to clock out without touching the device?
+My business is using Custom Timesheet Fields, will my team members be able to clock out without touching the device?

-For now, completing Custom Timesheet Fields will still require your employee to interact with the device.
+For now, completing Custom Timesheet Fields will still require your team member to interact with the device.

-My business does not schedule shifts for our employees, will they be able to clock in without touching the device?
+My business does not schedule shifts for our team members, will they be able to clock in without touching the device?

-For now, the contactless nature of the Face Unlock feature requires an employee to have a scheduled shift and as such will still require your employee to interact with the device to select the area where they will be working.
+For now, the contactless nature of the Face Unlock feature requires a team member to have a scheduled shift and as such will still require your team member to interact with the device to select the area where they will be working.

-What if my employees do not want to use the Face Unlock feature?
+What if my team members do not want to use the Face Unlock feature?

 Those who do not wish to use the Face Unlock feature can still log in using their PIN and then also opt out of Face Unlock for future logins.
 They need to click on SETTINGS on the top right-hand side of the screen, once they have logged into the time clock app.